Syndrome aware mitigation of logical errors: Introduction

 An alternative near-term solution for hardware errors is termed `quantum error mitigation' (EM) \cite{bravyitemmegambetta, li2017efficient, PhysRevX.8.031027, emreview,PhysRevA.104.052607,cai2021multi, filippov2024scalability} and is now standard practice when working with QPUs.
 In EM, the execution of a given ideal (error-free) quantum circuit is replaced with multiple executions of (generally distinct) noisy circuits, the outcomes of which are post-processed to yield an estimate for the outcome of the ideal circuit.
 In terms of resources, EM therefore requires little or no overhead in physical qubit number, but instead implies an overhead in the number of circuit executions (`shots'), which translates to an overhead in QPU time.
-It is expected that QPUs paired with EM protocols will soon provide the first \textit{useful} finite QAs \cite{WhyEM, zimboras2025myths, lanes2025frameworkquantumadvantage, QESEMpaper, eisert2025mind}, and there are already claims that EM has reliably estimated the output of ideal quantum circuits that cannot be simulated with super-computers in reasonable time \cite{kim2023evidence, haghshenas2025digitalquantummagnetismfrontier, Abanin2025ConstructiveInterference, alam2025fermionicdynamicstrappedionquantum}.
+It is expected that QPUs paired with EM protocols will soon provide the first \textit{useful} finite QAs \cite{WhyEM, zimboras2025myths, lanes2025frameworkquantumadvantage, QESEMpaper, eisert2025mind}.
+Accordingly, EM has already been used to estimate the output of ideal quantum circuits that are classically challenging, some of which are potentially impossible to simulate with super-computers in reasonable time \cite{kim2023evidence, haghshenas2025digitalquantummagnetismfrontier, Abanin2025ConstructiveInterference, alam2025fermionicdynamicstrappedionquantum}.
 The required shot overhead for EM is generically exponential in the total infidelity, i.e., the product of the error rate per gate $\epsilon$ and the circuit volume $V$ \cite{takagi2022fundamental, Takagi2023universal, Tsubouchi2023universal, Quek_Eisert, Schuster_Yao, WhyEM}.
 This overhead still allows EM to accurately execute circuits with volumes $V\sim(1-10)\epsilon^{-1}$, yielding a significant boost over execution without EM which is limited to circuits of volumes $V\sim\delta \epsilon^{-1}$, where $\delta$ is the required accuracy.
 With near-term error rates $\epsilon\sim 10^{-3}$, this limits EM to circuit volumes $V\sim10^3-10^4$, which is expected to suffice for surpassing classical simulation, but not for applications of major industry relevance.